pymeadow/ccg2lambda_pipe/README.md

-# 0 Architecture
+# 0 Introduction

-This repository made the following improvements to [the original architecture](./ORIG_README.md):
-* Adapted the original file-based Python programs to memory-based scikit-learn Pipelines
-* Peplaced hard-coded dependences on external NLTK or COG resources with environment variables
-* Upgraded the code base to Python 3.10

-A working scikit-learn pipeline can be found [here](./pipelines/pipe_entail.py).
+This repository adapts [the original Python scripts](./ORIG_README.md) to [Scikit-Learn transformers](https://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html) such that they can be configured and composed through an uniform interface.

+[This example](./tests/pipe_entail.py) illustrates they can be composed into a [Scikit-Learn Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html):

 ```
     basic_pipe = Pipeline([